cpraveen/numa/polynomials.md

 i.e., `a[0]` is the coefficient of the largest degree term.
 We note that the coefficients are very large.

-This function computes the polynomial.
+This function computes the polynomial in factored form.

 ```{code-cell} ipython3
 # As a product of factors